jameshughes89/cs2XX-ComputerArchitecture/site/topics/transistors-gates/gates.rst

 * Typically, these logic gates have two inputs
 * However, having more than two inputs is normal

-* An and gate with more than two inputs outputs ``1`` only when all inputs are ``1``
+* An AND gate with more than two inputs outputs ``1`` only when all inputs are ``1``

 .. figure:: and_5_input_single_gate.png
     :width: 500 px
     :align: center

-    Single and gate with five inputs.
+    Single AND gate with five inputs.

-* An or gate with more than two inputs outputs ``1`` if any of the inputs are ``1``
+* An OR gate with more than two inputs outputs ``1`` if any of the inputs are ``1``

 .. figure:: or_4_input_single_gate.png
     :width: 500 px
     :align: center

-    Single or gate with four inputs.
+    Single OR gate with four inputs.

-* A nand gate with more than two inputs is an and gate with the same number of inputs, but with an inverted output
+* A NAND gate with more than two inputs is an AND gate with the same number of inputs, but with an inverted output

     * In other words, outputs ``1`` as long as not all inputs are ``1`` (at least one input is ``0``)